-What did we do?
-What are our conclusions?
 We obtained general ledger journal data for the period and have used our analysers to identify characteristics typically associated with inappropriate journal entries or adjustments, and journals entries that are subject to a higher risk of management override.
-At the data of writing this report our journal entry tested is not concluded; we will conclude on the testing and report to you in September.

 We then performed tests on the journals identified to determine if they were appropriate and reasonable.